23 May 2023

 During the hiring process, provide an honest, warts and all representation of the challenges and weaknesses alongside sharing the excitement of your vision for, and potential of the business.
 An experienced executive can help prioritize these challenges and provide a realistic assessment of their ability to address them effectively.

 Regularly review and redefine the executive's responsibilities at appropriate checkpoints that relate directly to the evolution of the business, and its challenges.
 This enables the business to leverage their breadth of experience while avoiding spreading them too thin, ensuring maximum impact and growth.

 Before making an additional executive hire, explore the option of establishing or expanding an advisory board.
 This approach can provide deep specialist knowledge and broader leadership without incurring the high cost associated with a new executive.
 A well-cultivated advisory board can offer valuable guidance and support.

 In the dynamic landscape of a growing gaming business, the appointment of additional senior leadership is crucial for sustained success.
 By avoiding the pitfall of burdening executives with a plethora of responsibilities and embracing well-defined roles, founders and CEOs can unlock the true potential of their business.

 Championing open dialogue, providing transparent representations, and continuously evolving responsibilities will ensure effective collaboration between the executive team and the visionary leaders at the helm of the company.

-If you are a Founder or CEO of a growth stage gaming organisation or a group-level executive leading a number of portfolio gaming companies and would like to discuss this further, please contact Kathryn Spetch, Consultant in our Global Gaming Practice, or get in touch with us here.
+If you are a Founder or CEO of a growth stage gaming organization or a group-level executive leading a number of portfolio gaming companies and would like to discuss this further, please contact Kathryn Spetch, Consultant in our Global Gaming Practice, or get in touch with us here.

 Stay up to date: Sign up here for our global newsletter OBSERVE, and receive the latest news in leadership and top talent, industry insights, and events directly to your inbox.